WillC09/Webpage/README.md

 The following describes the possible groupings of IDs to create a consistent schema format across all files.
 The following structure and components are presented below:

-(Segment 1)_(Segment 2)_(Segment 3)
+(Segment 1) _(Segment 2) _(Segment 3) - (Segment 3.1)

 Ex:) V_TS_section-symbol

 Segment 1:
-- Determines whether the image is a vector image or is based off of realistic principles.
+- Determines whether the image is a vector image or is based on realistic principles.
-- Utilized singular initial capital with (V = Vector) and (R = Realism)
+- Utilized singular "initial" capital with (V = Vector) and (R = Realism)

 Segment 2:
-- Determines the subject category of the image based off of typical architectural practice and representation.
+- Determines the subject category of the image based on typical architectural practice and representation.
 - The following are possible subject categories with their respective acronym within instantiated schema.
   - Graphic Symbols (Segment = GS)
   - Plants in Elevation (Segment = PE)